fraandeveloper/listing-application/README.md

-# Welcome to List Application!
+# Welcome to Listing Application!

 This web application lists the resources of the [{JSON} Placeholder](https://jsonplaceholder.typicode.com/) API.
 Developed with the latest version of angular and material design.